stefaniedev/freecodecamp-coursework/responsive-web-design-dertification/1-html5-and-css.md

     font-size:16px;
   }
 </style>
 <h2 class="red-text">CatPhotoApp</h2>
 <p class="red-text">Kitty ipsum dolor sit amet, shed everywhere shed everywhere stretching attack your ankles chase the red dot, hairball run catnip eat the grass sniff.</p>
 <p>Purr jump eat the grass rip the couch scratched sunbathe, shed everywhere rip the couch sleep in the sink fluffy fur catnip scratched.</p>
 ```

 ## Set the Font Family of an Element
-You can set an element's font by using the font-family property.
+You can set an element's font by using the `font-family` property.

-For example, if you wanted to set your h2 element's font to Sans-serif, you would use the following CSS:
+For example, if you wanted to set your h2 element's font to `Sans-serif`, you would use the following CSS:
 ```
 h2 {
   font-family: Sans-serif;
 }
 ```
-Make all of your p elements use the Monospace font.
+Make all of your p elements use the `Monospace` font.

-- [x] Your p elements should use the font Monospace.
+- [x] Your p elements should use the font `Monospace`.

 ```
 <style>
   .red-text {
     color: red;
   }
   p {
     font-size: 16px;
     font-family: Monospace;
   }
 </style>
 <h2 class="red-text">CatPhotoApp</h2>
 <p class="red-text">Kitty ipsum dolor sit amet, shed everywhere shed everywhere stretching attack your ankles chase the red dot, hairball run catnip eat the grass sniff.</p>
 <p>Purr jump eat the grass rip the couch scratched sunbathe, shed everywhere rip the couch sleep in the sink fluffy fur catnip scratched.</p>
 ```

 ## Import a Google Font
 Now, let's import and apply a Google font (note that if Google is blocked in your country, you will need to skip this challenge).

-First, you'll need to make a call to Google to grab the Lobster font and load it into your HTML.
+First, you'll need to make a call to Google to grab the `Lobster` font and load it into your HTML.

 Copy the following code snippet and paste it into the top of your code editor:

 `<link href="https://fonts.googleapis.com/css?family=Lobster" rel="stylesheet" type="text/css">`

-Now you can set Lobster as a font-family value on your h2 element.
+Now you can set `Lobster` as a `font-family` value on your h2 element.

-Apply the font-family of Lobster to your h2 element.
+Apply the `font-family` of `Lobster` to your h2 element.

-- [x] Import the Lobster font.
+- [x] Import the `Lobster` font.
-- [x] Your h2 element should use the font Lobster.
+- [x] Your h2 element should use the font `Lobster`.
-- [x] Your p element should still use the font Monospace.
+- [x] Your p element should still use the font `Monospace`.
 ```
 <link href="https://fonts.googleapis.com/css?family=Lobster" rel="stylesheet" type="text/css">
 <style>
   .red-text {
     color: red;
   }
   p {
     font-size: 16px;
     font-family: Monospace;
   }
   h2{
     font-family: Lobster;
   }
 </style>
 <h2 class="red-text">CatPhotoApp</h2>
 <p class="red-text">Kitty ipsum dolor sit amet, shed everywhere shed everywhere stretching attack your ankles chase the red dot, hairball run catnip eat the grass sniff.</p>
 <p class="red-text">Purr jump eat the grass rip the couch scratched sunbathe, shed everywhere rip the couch sleep in the sink fluffy fur catnip scratched.</p>
 ```

 ## Specify How Fonts Should Degrade
 There are several default fonts that are available in all browsers.
-These include Monospace, Serif and Sans-Serif
+These include `Monospace`, `Serif` and `Sans-Serif`

 When one font isn't available, you can tell the browser to "degrade" to another font.

-For example, if you wanted an element to use the Helvetica font, but also degrade to the Sans-Serif font when Helvetica wasn't available, you could use this CSS style:
+For example, if you wanted an element to use the `Helvetica` font, but also degrade to the `Sans-Serif` font when `Helvetica` wasn't available, you could use this CSS style:
 ```
 p {
   font-family: Helvetica, Sans-Serif;
 }
 ```
-Now comment out your call to Google Fonts, so that the Lobster font isn't available.
-Notice how it degrades to the Monospace font.
+Now comment out your call to Google Fonts, so that the `Lobster` font isn't available.
+Notice how it degrades to the `Monospace` font.

-- [x] Your h2 element should use the font Lobster.
+- [x] Your h2 element should use the font `Lobster`.
-- [x] Your h2 element should degrade to the font Monospace when Lobster is not available.
+- [x] Your h2 element should degrade to the font `Monospace` when `Lobster` is not available.
 - [x] Comment out your call to Google for the Lobster font by putting `<!--` in front of it.
 - [x] Be sure to close your comment by adding `-->`.

 ```
 <!--
 <link href="https://fonts.googleapis.com/css?family=Lobster" rel="stylesheet" type="text/css">